littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 -   `options` - An object with options for the broadcaster.
     -   `producers` - A map of shared producers used to filter private actions and state from the root producer.
     -   `dispatch` - A function called when actions are ready to be sent to clients.
     -   `hydrateRate` - The rate at which the entire shared state is sent to clients for hydration.
 Defaults to `60`.
+Set to `-1` to disable periodic hydration.

 #### Returns